-The 2019 Soccer season will soon be here!
-Come back to this page in January and you will find all the information you need about the upcoming soccer programs.
+The 2019 Soccer season has started!
+Check this website to find all the information you need about this year’s soccer programs.

 Early bird registration: January 20 – March 1, 2019